The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 You also want to provide cold water and a wet towel to keep them cool as they relax.

-Avoid the Hottest Time of Day
+Avoid the Hottest Time of the Day

 This is why many dog owners walk their pups in the morning or evening rather than midday.